The temperature range for the DSC is 1° to 110°.

 DSC on lipids or DNA

-After putting lipid samples in the DSC, rinse cells twice with isopropanol, then twice with chloroform, then twice again with isopropanol.
+After putting lipid samples in the DSC, rinse cells three times with water, twice with isopropanol, then twice with chloroform, twice again with isopropanol, then three times with water.
 If protein was present, now wash with 5% Contrad detergent, then rinse with twice the normal volume of water.